soudeepd/soudeepd.github.io/pages/publications.md

 - Soni, A., **Deb, S.**, Das, D., Zaremba, A. Using t-SNE and KL divergence to identify the effects of structural breaks on Value-at-Risk transmission and information flow among cryptocurrencies.
 Under review.
 Preprint available on request.

 - **Deb, S.** Analyzing count data using a time series model with an exponentially decaying covariance structure.
 Under review. [[pre-print]](https://arxiv.org/abs/2004.03130) [[bibtex]](https://scholar.googleusercontent.com/scholar.bib?q=info:e-vu92gbcTUJ:scholar.google.com/&output=citation&scisdr=CgX71deeEPj742YuU6s:AAGBfm0AAAAAYJUrS6u2LbDIDj4aAhIqhD1jBXTj35CK&scisig=AAGBfm0AAAAAYJUrS0zeXLK0cxs8Vy8uXHLP3lbmfhmJ&scisf=4&ct=citation&cd=-1&hl=en)

 ### <a name="progress"></a>Work in progress

-- **Deb, S.**, Neves, C., Roy, S. A nonparametric approach to deal with spatio-temporal quantile regression problems.
-Manuscript in preparation.
-Presented in an invited talk at the 15th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2022), London, UK.

 - Sen, S., **Deb, S.** A new classification method for multivariate time series data.
 Manuscript in preparation.
 Presented in an invited talk at the 14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), London, UK.
 Earlier presented in 2021 Australian and New Zealand Statistical Conference (virtual).